kellylougheed/fantasy-weather/README.md

 * The snow and fountain do not turn off.
 * The fountain particle system does not display at the same time as the environment.
 It creates many errors in the JavaScript console.
 * When the environment is turned off, the pink background remains.
+* The Google Poly block needed to be uploaded as an .obj and could not be directly linked.

 ## Attempted Fixes